 I personally think there’s never a wrong time to visit Seoul.
-If you have flexibility in your schedule, consider visiting low season because it’s a good way to save money.
+If you have flexibility in your schedule, consider visiting the low season because it’s a good way to save money.

-How to get to Seoul
+How to travel to Seoul

 There are various ways to get into Seoul depending where you are coming from.
 Airplane, train, bus, car and even boat (I did not know that!) are all the different modes of transportation you can use to get to Seoul.

 I’m going to assume most readers are international travellers visiting Seoul and will focus on air travel.
 Although, apparently there is a ferry service from China and Japan.

 Once you arrive at the Incheon International Airport